Join us in celebrating our newest graduates!

 MS Healthcare Data Science

 A first-generation student born and raised in the San Gabriel Valley, Meng was initially on-track to becoming a doctor.
-But after interning in a research lab working on a robotic arm to help rehabilitate stroke patients, she realized she could branch out into the engineering side of healthcare, and still help people.
+But after working on a robotic arm to help rehabilitate stroke patients, she realized she could branch out into the engineering side of healthcare and still help people.

 During her internships at USC, Meng witnessed first-hand the impact of data science on people’s lives in the real world.
 During her first year, she worked in Dan Ruderman’s lab at the Keck School of Medicine of USC, developing a machine learning algorithm to help diagnose breast cancer tissues.